 Previous studies have reported the excellent effect of micropulse diode laser treatment on DME in terms of improved BCVA and decreased thickness on OCT [13, 27].
 Pei-Pei et al. compared subthreshold with threshold laser grid treatment for patients with DME using a green 532-nm PASCAL system.
 They found that the mean BCVA and the CMT improved in both the subthreshold group and the threshold group and there was no statistically significant difference between the two groups. kwon et al reported improvement of BCVA from 0.5 to 0.4 (log MAR) after micropulse yellow 577nm laser treatment for DME, Mahmoud and Latlaska et al. also showed improvement in BCVA and reduction in CMT for DME patients treated with micropulse yellow laser.
 It is clear that micropulse treatment is suitable for mild cases of DME with CMT from 300-350 um which is ideal after initial improvement with either anti-VEGF or IDI.

-The limitations of this study are the small number of the eyes included in the study and the lack of comparative group for which IDI was used without micropulse laser treatment to prove the additive effect of micropulse treatment to IDI.
+The limitations of this study were the small number of enrolled eyes and lack of comparative group for which IDI was used without micropulse laser treatment to prove the additive effect of laser treatment to IDI.

 In conclusion, IDI with micropulse yellow laser treatment is effective in treating DME as evidenced by improvement in BCVA in 75% of the eyes as well as significant reduction in CMT.
 Cataract is the most common adverse effect of IDI which can be managed uneventfully by phacoemulsification with regain of vision.
-Combined IDI and micropulse laser could be a suitable treatment option for non VEGF mediated DME or even to decrease the burden of anti-VEGF injection.
+Combined IDI and micropulse laser could be effective and safe treatment option for non VEGF mediated DME.

 ETHICS APPROVAL AND CONSENT TO PARTICIPATE